Izaek256/Lostnfound/README.md

 **Relationships:**
 - One user can have many items (1:N)
-- One user can have many deletion requests (1:N)

 #### Table 2: `items`
 **Purpose:** Stores all lost and found item reports